kavi-thirilo/testzen-lite/MULTI_MODULE_GUIDE.md

 ## Example: Adding a New Module

-Let's add a "Notifications" module for Android:
+To add a "Notifications" module for Android:

 ```bash
 # 1. Create module folder